 Shorter-term debt obligations (bonds) –

-If I believe that rising prices in the future indicate potentially higher future interest rates, then I would probably prefer to lend money for shorter maturities (no greater than two years) rather than longer ones because I can “roll over” the bond into higher-yielding bonds during rising interest rates.
+If I believe that rising prices in the future indicate the Fed's decision to increase future interest rates, then I would probably prefer to lend money for shorter maturities (no greater than two years) rather than longer ones because I can “roll over” the bond into higher-yielding bonds during rising interest rates.
 The U.S. Treasury issues debt instruments (bonds) that have maturities from 3 months to 30 years.
 Other bonds such as corporate bonds or municipal bonds have longer maturities (average of 10-year maturities).

 Although not a perfect hedge against inflation, hard assets can buffer losses in purchasing power since it is the hard assets themselves that are most likely increasing in price.
 Examples include real estate investments - either through public investment (REIT’s) or private ownership.
 Commodities (agriculture, gold, silver, etc.) are tangible assets whose value may rise during inflationary periods but be aware that commodities are speculative investments (not based on earnings of companies, or the credit quality of borrower).